areenberg/phasedist/README.md

 * Fit continuous and discrete phase-type distributions using an EM algorithm.
 * Use built-in methods to easily check the fitted distribution.
 * Evaluate various metrics, such as the mean, density, quantile function, AIC and more.
-* Simulate observations from a phase-type distribution.
+* Simulate observations.
-* Use a continuous phase-type distribution to approximate another distribution.
+* Approximate another distribution, e.g. a log-normal distribution, using a continuous phase-type distribution.

 # Installation